Week 24: Experts in authoritarianism advise to keep a list of things subtly changing around you, so you’ll remember.

 - Spicer blamed Obama for Flynn having security clearance, neglecting the fact that Obama fired Flynn, and Trump appointed him to NSA.

 - NBC reported the Trump team did do a background check on Flynn as part of him becoming NSA.
 Despite their public denials, senior transition team members like Pence and Sessions would have seen the information.

 - The Guardian reported that Steele had also alerted the UK government with two memos about collusion between Trump and Russia.
-His contact in the US appears to have been with McCain, not Comey.
+His contact in the US appears to have been with Sen. John McCain, not James Comey.

 - Steele’s memo also reported that four members of the Trump regime travelled to Prague for secret discussion with the Kremlin in August/September 2016 on how to pay hackers for penetrating the Democratic party computer systems.